Skylan Brooks

 Skylan Brooks (born February 12, 1999) is an American actor, best known for playing Mister in The Inevitable Defeat of Mister & Pete.

 Early life

 Brooks was born in Torrance, California.

 Career

-In 2013, Brooks played the title role of Mister in the drama film The Inevitable Defeat of Mister & Pete along with Ethan Dizon, Anthony Mackie and Jennifer Hudson, and the film was directed by George Tillman, Jr. The film was released on October 11, 2013 by Lionsgate Entertainment.
-Brooks was highly praised by media and film critics.

-Brooks played the role of Ra-Ra in the Netflix musical series The Get Down.
-In 2018, he also played Charles "Chubs" Meriwether in The Darkest Minds.
+In 2013, Brooks played the title role of Mister in the drama film The Inevitable Defeat of Mister & Pete, which also starred Ethan Dizon, Anthony Mackie and Jennifer Hudson.
+The film, directed by George Tillman, Jr., was released on October 11, 2013 by Lionsgate Entertainment.
+Brooks was highly praised by media and film critics for his performance.
+He later played the role of Ra-Ra in the 2016 Netflix musical series The Get Down.
+In 2018, Brooks played Charles "Chubs" Meriwether in The Darkest Minds.